 Popular Testing Frameworks with Gherkin Support

-Gherkin is paired with testing frameworks that interpret and run them — the most well-known being Cucumber, which connects human-readable tests to real system behavior.
+Gherkin is paired with testing frameworks that interpret and run them — the most well-known being Cucumber, which turns real system behavior into automated BDD tests.

 Framework | Language(s) | Description |